hubotio/hubot/README.md

 In addition, if you set `CONNECT_STATIC`, the HTTP listener will serve static files from this directory.

-## Events System
+## Events

 Hubot has also an node.js [EventEmitter][event-emitter] attached.
 It can be used for data exchange between scripts.

 ```coffeescript
 # src/scripts/github-commits.coffee